 Online voting presents numerous vulnerabilities and is fundamentally insecure.
 There is potential for unobserved vote manipulation as well additional security vulnerabilities including potential denial of service attacks, malware intrusions, and privacy concerns.
 Online voting does not produce a paper trail for auditing.

-Blockchain-based voting, which relies on a decentralized, distributed digital ledger, has not been proven to be secure and is vulnerable to many of the security flaws inherent in internet voting, such as the potential for malware to alter votes on a voter’s local device before the ballot is transmitted and the lack of secret ballots.
+Blockchain-based voting, which relies on a decentralized, distributed digital ledger is vulnerable to many of the security flaws inherent in internet voting, such as the potential for malware to alter votes on a voter’s local device before the ballot is transmitted and the lack of secret ballots.
+Online and blockchain-based voting would greatly increase the risk of undetectable, nation-scale election failures.2

-Multiple ongoing DARPA projects aim to develop secure hardware focused on developing hardware resistant to software- based attack through novel CPU designs 2, 3.
-Future systems based on secure hardware could provide additional security, but the technology is still in early development.
+Multiple ongoing DARPA projects aim to develop secure hardware focused on developing hardware resistant to software- based attack through novel CPU designs.
+3, 4 Future systems based on secure hardware could provide additional security, but the technology is still in early development.

 1. National Academies of Science, Engineering, and Medicine, Securing the Vote: Protecting American Democracy (The National Academies Press, 2018)